Nobles of Amnora

 Society of feasts

 Amnoran society revolves around social gatherings.
-All houses aim to host the most extravagant party they can muster, all in an effort to impress and gain favor with the other houses.
+All houses aim to host the most extravagant parties they can muster, all in an effort to impress and gain favor with the other houses.
+There is usually at least one major feast every month, and there are always smaller gatherings among friends.
+The recurring feasts are also interspersed with weddings and funeral, both of which are big and expensive affairs in Amnoran high society.

 It is common for all members of a house to make a grand entrance together, announced by a herald from their retinue.
 During major feasts, large crowds usually gather outside to observe the arrivals.
 The order of these arrivals is almost always agreed-upon beforehand.